appandgeek/laravel-bootstrap-dashboard/README.md

 ## Installation

-1. Clone this project or Download that ZIP file and extract it
+1. Clone this project or download ZIP file and extract it
 2. Make sure you have Node.js and NPM installed globally
-3. Goto project-directory
+3. Goto Project Directory
-4. copy .env.sample to .env
+4. Copy .env.sample to .env
 5. Update .env with your database details
 6. Set write permission to storage folder
 7. On the command prompt run the following commands